-In the wake of news reports indicating abuses resulting from an overtaxed criminal justice system (such as the one outlined at the beginning of this chapter), many lawmakers and criminal justice officials have been exploring ways to divert offenders away from traditional system responses.
-Attempts to find alternatives to arrest, prosecution, and incarceration have included providing treatment to help offenders deal with underlying issues that cause criminal behavior (e.g., mental health or substance abuse issues), as well as decriminalizing nonviolent, low-level crimes (consider the discussion of cannabis law changes that follows later in this chapter).
+In the wake of similar and numerous news reports indicating abuses resulting from an overtaxed criminal justice system, many lawmakers and criminal justice officials have been exploring ways to divert persons experiencing incarceration away from traditional system responses.
+Attempts to find alternatives to arrest, prosecution, and incarceration have included providing treatment to help people experiencing the criminal justice system deal with underlying issues that cause criminal behavior (e.g., mental health or substance abuse issues), as well as decriminalizing nonviolent, low-level crimes (consider the discussion of marijuana law changes that follows later in this chapter).
 You will learn more about recent diversion laws and programs throughout this book.

 The search for alternative approaches to crime and justice indicates a significant shift away from the many "tough-on-crime" laws that were enacted in the 1990s.
 Most politicians wanted to appear tough on crime, particularly following high-profile violent cases, like the kidnapping, sexual assault, and murder of 12-year-old Polly Klaas.
 Polly was abducted from her home in Petaluma, California, by Richard Allen Davis in 1993.
-California lawmakers responded just months after Davis confessed to his crimes by proposing the nation's first three-strikes law-a seemingly simple solution giving violent offenders only two chances to turn themselves around.
-If they did not, and they committed another crime, the third crime would be the final "strike" and the state could lock them up and throw away the key for 25 years to life.
-California voters overwhelmingly approved the measure, and within two years more than 20 states and the federal government had done the same.
+California lawmakers responded just months after Davis confessed to his crimes by proposing the nation's first three-strikes law-a seemingly simple solution giving people committing violent crimes only two chances to turn themselves around.
+If they did not and they committed another crime, the third crime would be the final "strike" and the state could lock them up and throw away the key for 25 years to life.8 California voters overwhelmingly approved the measure, and within 2 years, more than 20 states and the federal government had done the same.9 the third offense that could result in a life sentence could be any number of low-level felony convictions, like stealing a jack from the back of a tow truck, shoplifting a pair of work gloves from a department store, pilfering small change from a parked car, or passing a bad check.12 Some research suggests there is greater public support of punitive policies, like the three-strikes law, if Black defendants, rather than white defendants, are disproportionately affected by such policies.13 This finding might help explain the initial broad public support for the law14 despite strong objections from justice-focused organizations, including the American Civil Liberties Union.15

-Supporters predicted the new law would curb crime and protect society by incapacitating the worst offenders for a long period of time, while opponents argued that offenders facing their third strike would demand trials (rather than plea bargain) and send prison populations skyrocketing.
+Supporters predicted the new law would curb crime and protect society by incapacitating the worst offenders for a long period of time, while opponents argued that offenders facing their third strike would demand trials (rather than plea bargain) and send prison populations skyrocketing.10

-The law that was finally enacted in California was vastly different from what was originally intended-and with many negative and unanticipated repercussions.
-According to the New York Times, the law was unfairly punitive and created a cruel and unfair criminal justice system that lost all sense of proportion, doling out life sentences disproportionately to black defendants.
-Under the statute, the third offense that could result in a life sentence could be any number of low-level felony convictions, like stealing a jack from the back of a tow truck, shoplifting a pair of work gloves from a department store, pilfering small change from a parked car, or passing a bad check.
-Description of the control of
+The law that was finally enacted in California was vastly different from what was originally intended-and with many negative and unanticipated repercussions.11 According to The New York Times, the law was unfairly punitive and created a cruel and unfair criminal justice system that lost all sense of proportion, doling out life sentences disproportionately to Black defendants.
+Under the statute,